tusharui/sketchy_io/Roadmap.md

       - make another player the drawer
 - [ ] P2: what if drawer disconnects during drawing?
       - end the match with 0 score for everyone
+- [ ] P3: what if all players left leaving one in the room during the match?
+      - declare that player as winner and end the game